rL131311 added `asm()` support for builtin functions, but `asm()` for builtins with

 Limitation: such a function is still a builtin, but it will end up being

-a libcall with a different asm name, even if the function can normally be eliminated by optimization passes
+a libcall with a different asm name (Clang does not communicate the, even if the function can normally be eliminated by optimization passes

 In GCC -O1 or above, such library calls can be eliminated in some circumstances.